* Translated by AI

 *This content was translated by AI.

-Lee Kang-in is leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1
+Lee Kang-in is seen leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1

-Lee Kang-in is leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1
+Lee Kang-in is seen leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1

 It was a humiliating exit.
 After the final group stage match, the South Korean national football team, which could only watch other countries' games, confirmed its elimination and finally left the site in Mexico.

-The squad, which received the shocking result of finishing 34th out of 48 countries for the first time in history, boarded a bus heading to the airport.
+The team, which received the shocking result of finishing 34th out of a record 48 nations, boarded a bus bound for the airport.

-The expressions of the players boarding the bus were filled with a sense of emptiness.
-Key overseas players including Lee Kang-in (Paris Saint-Germain), Kim Min-jae (Bayern Munich), Baek Seung-ho (Birmingham City), and Hwang In-beom (Feyenoord) were visible.
-However, captain Son Heung-min (LAFC), who fought hard throughout the tournament but could not prevent the team's group stage elimination, was not captured by the cameras of the media crew leaving the hotel.
+The expressions of the players boarding the bus were filled with a sense of futility.
+Key overseas players, including Lee Kang-in (Paris Saint-Germain), Kim Min-jae (Bayern Munich), Baek Seung-ho (Birmingham City), and Hwang In-beom (Feyenoord), were visible.
+However, captain Son Heung-min (LAFC), who fought hard throughout the tournament but could not prevent the team's group stage elimination, was not captured by the cameras of the media crew as he left the hotel.

-The main coaching staff, including head coach Hong Myung-bo, who announced his sudden resignation at a press conference held locally that day, will be the first to leave Guadalajara and head to South Korea.
-The remaining squad members, who were not included in the main staff, plan to form small groups and complete their return to the country sequentially as soon as flight seats are secured.
+The main coaching staff, including head coach Hong Myung-bo, who announced his sudden resignation at a press conference held locally that day, will be the first to leave Guadalajara and head to Korea.
+The rest of the team members, who were not included in the main staff, plan to form small groups and complete their return to Korea sequentially as soon as flight seats are secured.

-The Football Association decided not to hold any separate media interviews or official events upon the team's return to prevent congestion and safety accidents at the airport.
+The Korea Football Association decided not to hold any separate media interviews or official events upon the team's return to the country to prevent congestion and safety accidents at the airport.

-The South Korean national football team squad leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1
+The South Korean national football team departing from The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1

-The South Korean national football team squad leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1
+The South Korean national football team departing from The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1

-Earlier, head coach Hong Myung-bo held an official press conference at Chivas Verde Valle, the team's base camp, at 9:30 a.m. just before the squad's departure, announcing his sudden resignation.
-In a press conference conducted without separate question-and-answer sessions with the media, Coach Hong read a statement of apology: "I could not show the results that the people of Korea expected in this World Cup.
+Earlier, head coach Hong Myung-bo held an official press conference at Chivas Verde Valle, the team's base camp, at 9:30 a.m., just before the team's departure, and announced his sudden resignation.
+In the press conference, which proceeded without separate question-and-answer sessions with the media, Coach Hong read a statement of apology: "I could not deliver the results that the people of Korea expected from this World Cup.
 The responsibility lies entirely with me, the coach."

-Thus, the Hong Myung-bo second-term regime, which launched amid great concern and criticism, ended bitterly with a 34th-place finish.
-Although it was evaluated as having drawn the best possible draw in history by being grouped with Mexico, Czech Republic, and South Africa, the team missed its chance for direct qualification due to careless complacency after the victory against Czech Republic (2-1), suffering crushing defeats against Mexico (0-1) and South Africa (0-1).
-Even the scenarios where their fate hung on the toe tips of players from other nations were completely ignored, leading to the tragedy of failing to even pass the group stage in the 48th-country system.
+Thus, the Hong Myung-bo second term, which began amid great concern and criticism, ended bitterly with a 34th-place finish.
+Although it was evaluated as having drawn the best possible draw in history by being grouped with Mexico, Czech Republic, and South Africa, the team missed its chance for direct qualification due to careless complacency after the victory against Czech Republic (2-1), leading to crushing defeats against Mexico (0-1) and South Africa (0-1).
+Even scenarios where their fate hung on the toe tips of players from other nations were completely ignored, leading to the tragedy of failing to advance from the group stage even under the 48th-nation system.

-Kim Min-jae leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1
+Kim Min-jae departing from The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1

-Kim Min-jae leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1
+Kim Min-jae departing from The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>